zentrocdot/wapscan/README.md

 <p align="justify">As soon as I'm done here in the repository, I'll see if a PPA is suitable for my first application.</p>

+# Planned Further Developments

+<p align="justify">At the moment 2.4 GHz as well as 5 GHz wlan access points are recognised.
+It shuod be possible to decide which one should be monitored.</p>

 # Challenges while Development

 <p align="justify">After writing the first version and the predecessor of the current WLAN scanner, I faced two problems when working on different hardware platforms and operating systems.</p>